wfondrie/mokapot/docs/source/index.rst

    $ python3

-Then, conduct your mokapot analysis:
+Then conduct your mokapot analysis:

 .. code-block:: Python